Skip to content

 Axillary or inguinal frecklingPresent

-A confirmed diagnosis of NF1 requires meeting at least 2 of the above criteria.
+A confirmed diagnosis of NF1 requires meeting at least two of the above criteria.

-• Unilateral visual loss and/or proptosis (even if subtle) in a child
+• Unilateral visual loss and/or proptosis in children (even if not obvious)

 • Always check for association with NF1

-• Biopsy is usually unnecessary (diagnosis can be made by imaging).
-Tissue confirmation is obtained at surgical resection.
+• Biopsy is usually unnecessary (diagnosis possible by imaging).
+Tissue confirmation is performed at the time of surgical removal.

-• Optic nerve appears hypodense to isodense with cylindrical enlargement
+• The optic nerve appears hypodense to isodense and is cylindrically enlarged.

-• Tortuosity (kinking) of the intraorbital optic nerve
+• Kinking of the optic nerve within the orbit is observed.

-MRI is superior to CT for evaluating tumor extent and is essential for a thorough examination.
+MRI is superior to CT in evaluating tumor extent and is essential for detailed examination.

 FindingDetails